 The standard AFM model accounts for a student's initial proficiency; however, when a student is working with a partner, the partner's pretest score may be as important to accurately predict learning.
-To better understand how a student's partner's knowledge may impact the prediction of a student's learning, I analyzed four different variations of measuring partner knowledge: partner pretest scores, absolute difference between partner pretest scores, and two different directional differences between partner pretest scores, and two different directional differences between partner pretest scores, which accounted for whether the student's partner had a higher or lower test score than the student.
+To better understand how a student's partner's knowledge may impact the prediction of a student's learning, I analyzed four different variations of measuring partner knowledge: partner pretest scores, absolute difference between partner pretest scores, and two different directional differences between partner pretest scores, which accounted for whether the student's partner had a higher or lower test score than the student.
 For all of the variations, the scores were put into groups that were then used in the models to better understand the overall trends of influence of a partner's knowledge.
 Because a student's partner could change during the sessions because of absenteeism, the values were assigned at the step level rather than the student level.
-For the partner pretest scores, I put the scores into three groups, high, regular, and low, in which the cut-off for high was one standard deviation above the mean pretest score and the cut-off for low was one standard deviation below the mean pretest score and S{ijp} takes on the value of 1 when student i on step j is part of group p, 0 otherwise.
-The effect that the partner's knowledge has on learning rate is captured by δ_p and can only take one of three values.
+For the partner pretest scores, I put the scores into three groups, high, regular, and low, in which the cut-off for high was one standard deviation above the mean pretest score and the cut-off for low was one standard deviation below the mean pretest score.
+Formula 5 shows the extended AFM with Partner Pretest Scores, in which $\omega{ijp}$ captures the initial partner pretest score and $S{ijp}$ takes on the value of 1 when student i on step j is part of group p, 0 otherwise.
+The effect that the partner's knowledge has on learning rate is captured by $\delta_p$ and can only take one of three values.